wichert/rest_toolkit/doc/comparison.rst

 Django REST
 -----------

-- A Djange app, which means have to use Django infrastructure and tools.
+- A Django app, which means have to use Django infrastructure and tools.
 This may not be a good match for non-typical Django applications.

 - It implements its own authorisation mechanism.
 I’m guessing Django does not have a standard version it can leverage?